anonaddy/addy.io/source/_articles/aliases/deleting-an-alias.md

 Deleting an alias removes it from your account so that emails sent to that address are rejected.
 Unlike [deactivating](/help/deactivating-email-aliases/), deletion tells senders the address does not exist; unlike [forgetting](/help/forgetting-an-alias/), a deleted alias can be [restored](/help/restoring-a-deleted-alias/) later.
 This article explains how to delete an alias and how delete, deactivate, and forget differ.

-## How to delete an email alias on addy.io
+<h2 id="how-to-delete-an-email-alias-on-addy-io">How to delete an email alias on addy.io</h2>

 1. [Log in](https://app.addy.io) and go to **Aliases** in the navigation bar.
 2. Find the alias you want to delete in the list.